 Composite PMI in Nigeria averaged 53.15 points from 2014 until 2023, reaching an all time high of 59.10 points in May of 2018 and a record low of 37.10 points in April of 2020.
 This page provides - Nigeria Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Stanbic IBTC Bank Nigeria PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Composite Pmi in Nigeria is expected to be 55.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in Nigeria to stand at 55.00 in 12 months time.
-In the long-term, the Stanbic IBTC Bank Nigeria PMI is projected to trend around 54.60 points in 2020, according to our econometric models.
+Composite PMI in Nigeria is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Stanbic IBTC Bank Nigeria PMI is projected to trend around 54.40 points in 2024 and 56.00 points in 2025, according to our econometric models.